-11 Other Matters
+12 Other Matters

-11.1 How has COVID-19 impacted document execution and delivery requirements and mechanics in your jurisdiction during 2020 (including in respect of notary requirements and delivery of original documents)?
-Do you anticipate any changes in document execution and delivery requirements and mechanics implemented during 2020 due to COVID-19 to continue into 2021 and beyond?
+12.1 How has COVID-19 impacted document execution and delivery requirements and mechanics in your jurisdiction during 2021 (including in respect of notary requirements and delivery of original documents)?
+Do you anticipate any changes in document execution and delivery requirements and mechanics implemented during 2020/2021 due to COVID-19 to continue into 2022 and beyond?

-We would not say that COVID-19 has significantly impacted document execution and delivery requirements, except to the extent that the logistics of signing and closing meetings have to follow the rules limiting the number of persons attending a private meeting (i.e. five as of February 2021).
+We would not say that COVID-19 has significantly impacted document execution and delivery requirements, except to the extent that the logistics of signing and closing meetings have to follow the rules limiting the number of persons attending a private meeting to 10 (as of January 2022) if at least one person present is unvaccinated or has not had COVID-19.
 We expect that similar limitations will continue to apply for as long as the pandemic continues.

-As far as the delivery of corporate approval documents is concerned, we note that, in order to limit the spread of COVID-19, the Swiss Federal Council has banned public and private events (see COVID-19 particular situation Ordinance) until the end of February 2021, as of the time of writing.
-This prohibition also applies to shareholder/members meetings of Swiss companies which are in principle held between present shareholders/ members, which under Swiss corporate law can only be held in person or through a direct representative acting under proxy.
-In order to enable shareholders/members to exercise their corporate rights, shareholder/members meetings can be validly held in writing (excluding, however, by email), in electronic (virtual) form or via an independent representative designated by the company.
-The chairman of the general meeting, the secretary and, as the case may be, the independent representative will need to be physically present at the general assembly.
+As far as the delivery of corporate approval documents is concerned, we note that, in order to limit the spread of COVID-19, the Swiss Federal Council has restricted indoor events to persons with a valid vaccination or recovery certificate (see COVID-19 particular situation Ordinance) until the end of March 2022, as at the time of writing.
+This prohibition also applies to shareholder/members meetings of Swiss companies which are in principle held in person, in accordance with Swiss corporate law (noting that a direct representative may be acting under proxy).
+In order to enable shareholders/members to exercise their corporate rights, shareholder/members meetings can, by way of exception due to the pandemic, be validly held in writing (excluding, however, by email), in electronic (virtual) form or via an independent representative designated by the company.
+The chairman of the general meeting, the secretary and, as the case may be, the notary and the independent representative, will need to attend the general assembly in person.